The Andrews Sisters: Marriages, family, and deaths

 LaVerne Andrews married Lou Rogers, a trumpet player in Vic Schoen's band, in 1948.
 The two remained together until LaVerne's death from liver cancer on May 8, 1967, at the age of 55.
 Lou died in 1995.

 Maxene Andrews married music publisher Lou Levy in 1941, separating in 1949.
 They adopted a girl and a boy, Aleda Ann and Peter.
 Levy was the sisters' manager from 1937 to 1951.
-Later in life, according to her adopted daughter, Maxene entered a thirteen-year relationship with a woman and later spent many years with her manager Lynda Wells as life partners.
+Later in life, according to her daughter, Maxene entered a twenty-one year relationship with a woman and spent her latter years (1974-1995) with her manager Lynda Wells as life partners.
 "To me, being gay was not a central focus of Maxene's life at all," Wells told radio station The Current (KCMP) in a 2019 interview.
 "Her art was.
 Her singing was."
 However, Wells says that their status as companions, and Maxene's health issues as she got older, led Maxene to adopt her as a daughter.
 "There was no such thing as being married at that time," she said.
 "During her lifetime, there was no such thing that existed for us."
-Maxene died October 21, 1995, at age 79.
+Maxene died October 21, 1995, at age 79; Lynda died May 2, 2026, at age 84.
 The ashes of LaVerne and Maxene Andrews are interred in the Columbarium of Memory of the Forest Lawn Memorial Park Cemetery in Glendale, California, near the ashes of their parents.
+The ashes of Patty Andrews were also interred along with the family as well as a memorial plaque in memory of their sister Angelyn (1913-1914).

-Patty Andrews married agent Marty Melcher in 1947 but left him in 1949, when he pursued a romantic relationship with Doris Day.
+Patty Andrews married agent Marty Melcher in 1947, but left him in 1949 when he pursued a romantic relationship with Doris Day.
 She then married Walter Weschler, the trio's pianist, in 1951.
+They adopted one daughter, Pam Dubois.
 Patty died of natural causes at her home in Northridge, California, on January 30, 2013, at the age of 94.
 Weschler, her husband of nearly 60 years, had died on August 28, 2010, at the age of 88.

 Joyce DeYoung Murray, who replaced LaVerne from late 1966 to 1968, died in March 2014 at the age of 87.